tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 ## AABB data layout

 The aabb we use is made up of ranges that look like : start,end instead of start,length.
 If you define them as a start and a length then querying intersections between rectangles requires that you do floating point arithmatic.
-The advantage of the start,end data layout is that all the dinotree query algorithms don't need to do a single floating point calculation.
+The advantage of the start,end data layout is that all the broccoli query algorithms don't need to do a single floating point calculation.
 It is all just comparisons.
 The downside, is that if you want the dimentions on the aabb, you have to calculate them, how this isnt something that any of the tree algorithms need.